*This post is for information purposes only. Always seek professional advice and support from legal, social, health and educational providers.

 I believe that with schools having a high turnover of staff and difficulty recruiting people, the training is rushed.
 To start a job in a school you have endless amounts of paperwork to fill in, and a lot of training modules to complete.
 I feel that there is an eagerness to get you in to start and work, so sometimes the knowledge from training does not get retained.

 I am lucky because I have hands-on experience of understanding autism.
 There is no off button, it’s my life!
 I still feel that there is a lack of awareness when it comes to autism in the school environment and inconsistencies in understanding and perception.
-Don’t get me wrong, I have come across brilliant teachers who are worth their weight in gold, but there are also others who are clueless when it comes to autism.
+Don’t get me wrong, I have come across brilliant teachers, but there are also others who are clueless when it comes to autism.

 For someone who has never worked with or been around an autistic child, you have that psychological barrier as in fear of the unknown, worry about not getting it right and the misperception that every autistic person is the same as each other.
 In addition to the confusion of why one strategy works for one child on the autism spectrum and not for another.
-That’s why it is crucial to teach the way children learn.
 Children on the autism spectrum are different from each other because people are different from each other.

 Being a 1:1, you must have the confidence to make decisions for that child in their best interest, even if it is unfavourable to others around who lack understanding of the nature of autism.
 A suggestion I have is having at least one specialist teacher (in addition to a SENDCO) in every mainstream school.
 This teacher will ensure that continuous training is being implemented and assist with incorporating sensory integration.